Immortal1206/iter.js/README.md

   Tests if the current `Iter` is equal to the given `Iter` according to the given equality function.<br>
   Two `Iter`s are considered equal if they contain the same elements in the same order.<br>
-  The equality function takes two values of type `T` and returns a boolean.
+  The equality function takes two values of type `T` and returns a boolean that indicates the two values are equalare equal.

 * <span id="every">every</span> :: (fn: (value: T) => boolean) => boolean